 - Vaginal discharge

-- Foul odor of amniotic fluid
+- The foul odor of the amniotic fluid

 - Weak cries, poor sucking, and fatigue